luigiifan/Macropad-Arduino/README.md

 # Introduction
-Right away, why did I make this thing? its purpose is to make it easier for me to use keyboard shortcuts with just one key. with one button you can perform keyboard combinations like ctrl + c and ctrl + v instantly.
-Initially I wanted to use Autohotkey but it seemed useless because some keys are rarely used, so I just used Arduino as the base program.
+Right away, why did I make this thing? its purpose is to make it easier for me to use keyboard shortcuts with just one key.
+Initially I wanted to use AutoHotkey but it seemed useless because some keys are rarely used, so I just used Arduino as the base program to make it more simple.
 I set each key from F2-F5 so that it can be set to keyboard shortcuts in programs like OBS, Discord, Visual Studio Code, and others.
+You can use AutoHotkey if you want and make it look more powerful and advanced macropad.

 # Materials and Tools
 - Arduino Pro Micro